Wilton Park: History

 In 1980, Wilton Park was used as a venue for South African representatives to meet behind closed doors.
 In 1988, Wilton Park held its first overseas conference outside Helsinki to debate Europe in the 1990s.

-In 2006 Wilton Park marked its 60th anniversary with a private dinner and a speech delivered by Lord Triesman on future conflicts.
+In 2006, Wilton Park marked its 60th anniversary with a private dinner and a speech delivered by Lord Triesman on future conflicts.

-In 2009 Richard Burge, a former head of the Countryside Alliance (1999–2003) and Director General of the Zoological Society of London (1995–1999), took over as Chief Executive.
+In 2009, Richard Burge, a former head of the Countryside Alliance (1999–2003) and Director General of the Zoological Society of London (1995–1999), took over as Chief Executive.
 In 2010 Wilton Park held its first conference on cyber security after the Strategic Defence and Security Review 2010 identified cyber attacks as a major threat to the United Kingdom.

-The Rt Hon Baroness Gisela Stuart was appointed Chair of Wilton Park in October 2018.
+Baroness Gisela Stuart was appointed Chair of Wilton Park in October 2018.
 Tom Cargill has been the Chief Executive of Wilton Park since January 2021.

-Wilton Park Dialogues
+Wilton Park dialogues

 Wilton Park organises specifically tailored events on key global issues.
 Events are typically in person, but can be virtual or hybrid also.
-During COVID-19 pandemic in 2020-21, Wilton Park facilitated over 100 virtual dialogues.
+During the COVID-19 pandemic in 2020–21, Wilton Park facilitated over 100 virtual dialogues.
 While Wilton Park dialogues are traditionally hosted at Wiston House, events can take place at different venues and are increasingly being held internationally outside of the UK.
 Wilton Park has hosted conferences in countries including Slovenia, Sweden, Serbia, Switzerland, USA, Finland, Uganda, Malaysia, Czech Republic, Japan, Brazil, Germany, Norway and more.

 Meetings provide a neutral environment where conflicting views can be expressed and debated openly and calmly, allowing acceptable compromise and resolution to be achieved.
 It encourages innovation in global thinking by provoking lively debate and promoting inclusivity among the policy makers and opinion formers.
 Discussions are non-attributable, held under the Wilton Park Protocol, to encourage frank exchanges and open dialogue.

 Wilton Park's policy priorities include: